| ||||||||||||||||||||||||

 George Soros proposed himself (and I can only say he really succeeded) to write a brief philosophical history of the actual financial doctrine, presented as a problem which, by the way, now cannot be denied.
 I’ll try to resume it here below.

-The ”perfect competition“ doctrine, developed in western economy universities as a scholastic paradigm, tried to copy the laws of nature and apply it to the financial and economic domain, thereby making a huge mistake, because:
+The statement The ”perfect competition“ doctrine, developed in western economy universities as a scholastic paradigm, tried to copy the laws of nature and apply it to the financial and economic domain, thereby making a huge mistake, because:

 Because the rising evolution is lately supported by artificial mechanisms, the final is not surprising.
 In fact, doing business on financial market became merely a gambling, many players use to force their luck in a silent race of tough nerves, trying to anticipate the real edge which will make the difference between a high-price sell and a crash.

 In a practical way, the author identified that type of evolution on more segments of the financial market, successfully exploiting it.
 A few real cases are exposed in the book, proved and commented with the help of some historical evolution graphs cited from official documents.
 The actual crisis is the result of a ”giant soap bubble“.
 Its appearance was fueled in time by artificial mechanisms developed upon the base of the false ”perfect competition“ theory, mainly on (but not limited to) the real estate market.
+Conclusion (of the author) the supposition that the market regulates itself to a real equilibrium is obvious false the financial domain is not a science in the classical way of definition yet the ”perfect competition“ theory, proved de-facto as false, must be replaced with a new one: mr. Soros propose us the ”theory of reflexivity“, based on the relationship between thinking and reality, which basically claims that ”misconceptions and misinterpretations play a major role in shaping the course of history“ (page 7).
+I recommend this instructive reading to all the people who have financial and/or organizational responsibilities: economists, managers, business owners.

 Taking into account the fact that economical factor is stick together with the political one, and both are bound (not just individually, but more often as a whole) by the conscience of those which apply them in real life, I recommend it to anybody who really wants to know the role they have to play in a democratic open society.
 And when I say this, first of all, I am thinking to active electors, not just to politicians.